 Best Toddler Helmet for Scooter: Buyer Guide

-Every child needs a helmet and the market offer a variety of them that come in different sizes.
-A large helmet that does not fit your little one well will not offer maximum protection.
+Every child needs a head protector and the market offer a variety of them that come in different sizes.
+A large one that does not fit your little one well will not offer maximum protection.
 But there are some bike helmets that have a universal fit ring that will adjust according to the size of your child’s head.

-Larger helmets are often made with sizing pads but it’s not recommended to buy a scooter helmet that’s too big.
+Larger head protectors are often made with sizing pads but it’s not recommended to buy a scooter helmet that’s too big.
 Not only this helmet be very uncomfortable to your child but also be less protective and eventually discourage your child from wearing it.

 These days, scooter helmets usually size measurement described in centimeters.
 So you can measure the size of your child’s head and determined whether the helmet is appropriate for them.
 Additionally some bike helmet manufacturers often design their helmets in large, medium and small sizes.
 A circumference range f 23-24.2 inches would fit into large size.
 For small the circumference is something just above 20 inches while medium size ranges between 21-23 inches.